acoustid/acoustid-index/README.md

-# Experimental version of AcoustID index
+# Next generation of AcoustID fingerprint index

+## Key changes from the first version

+- Written in Zig instead of C++
+- Supports updates and deletes
+- HTTP API that can be used for managing multiple indexes

 ## Building